fadelmajid/sawitpro-recruitment/README.md

 1. Run tests locally:

     ```
-    Copy code
     make test

 This command will execute all tests in the project.

 2. Run tests with Docker: